 7.2.2.
 Dopamine degradation by monoamine oxidase (MAO-A, MAO-B)¶

-in vitro in the cortex 30% by MAO-A, 70% by MAO-B85
+in vitro in the cortex 70% by MAO-B, 30% by MAO-A89

-on the other hand: Astrocytes (like microglia) can synthesize and metabolize dopamine themselves.86 Astrocytes and microglia are in direct contact with dopaminergic neurons.
+on the other hand: Astrocytes (like microglia) can synthesize and metabolize dopamine themselves.91 Astrocytes and microglia are in direct contact with dopaminergic neurons.
 It is possible that glial cells participate in the maintenance of dopamine levels in the brain in both healthy and pathological states.
 However, astrocytes are unable to convert L-DOPA they ingest into dopamine.

 In people with Parkinson’s disease, MAO-B is upregulated in the brain

 thereby excessive DA degradation, which contributes to the development of Parkinson’s disease

 irreversible MAO-B inhibitors (selegiline, rasagiline) are effective in Parkinson’s disease (to a limited extent)

 Oxidative deamination of catecholamines by MAO produces hydrogen peroxide.
-Hydrogen peroxide generates oxidative stress in catecholaminergic or catecholamine-degrading cells
+Hydrogen peroxide generates oxidative stress in catecholaminergic or catecholamine-degrading cells.